 In association with Frances Lincoln and Amnesty International, we are asking children to write a poem inspired by the topic of Freedom, the theme of this year’s National Poetry Day and a theme of John Lennon’s immortal song Imagine, which is being released as a beautiful picture book, illustrated by Jean Jullien.

-We are delighted to be launching a new writing competition with the EMC (English & Media Centre) asking young people to respond to poems on the Forward Prizes for poetry shortlist for 2017.
-There are separate categories for 14-16 year olds, 16-19 year olds and teachers, and the option to write a critical appreciation or a creative response.
-Sarah Howe and Sarah Crown will be the judges.
-Each winning student will receive £100 and an invitation to the Forward Prizes ceremony at the Royal Festival Hall on 21 September.
+Calling teachers and students who like a critical/creative challenge.
+With our partners the EMC (English & Media Centre) we are inviting responses to poems on the 2017 Forward Prizes shortlist.
+There are separate categories for 14-16 year olds, 16-19 year olds and teachers: you can choose to submit either a critical appreciation or a creative response.
+Sarah Howe and Sarah Crown will be the judges. £100 prizes for the winners, plus invitations to the Forward Prizes ceremony at the Royal Festival Hall on 21 September.